GAM-team/GAM/docs/Chrome-Policies.md

   insertKeyModifier: TYPE_ENUM
     NONE: Setting a shortcut for the "Insert" action is disabled.
     SEARCH: Insert shortcut setting uses the shortcut that contains the search modifier.
-  insertKeyModifierSettingGroupPolicyMode: TYPE_ENUM
-    MANDATORY: Do not allow users to override.
-    RECOMMENDED: Allow users to override.

 chrome.devices.managedguest.IntensiveWakeUpThrottlingEnabled: Javascript IntensiveWakeUpThrottling.
   intensiveWakeUpThrottlingEnabled: TYPE_ENUM